jbengtsson/thor-scsi-lib/install.rst

   cmake ..

-This willl create the build file.
-Typicslly this is a make file.
+This will create the build file.
+Typically this is a make file.
+In case the cmake command fails, please remove at least the `CMakeCache.txt` file in the build directory.

+When cmake worked, trigger the build.
 In case you use make type

 .. ::